 • central – affects the main, lobar and segmental bronchi;

-• peripheral - damage to the epithelium of the smaller bronchi, bronchioles and alveloli;
+• peripheral - damage to the epithelium of smaller bronchi, bronchioles and alveloli;

 • massive (mixed).

-The progression of the neoplasm goes through three stages:
+The progression of the tumor goes through three stages:

 • Biological – the period between the appearance of a neoplasm and the manifestation of the first symptoms.

-• Asymptomatic - the external signs of the pathological process do not appear at all, they become noticeable only on the roentgenogram.
+• Asymptomatic – external signs pathological process do not appear at all, becoming noticeable only on an x-ray.

 • Clinical – the period when noticeable symptoms of cancer appear, which becomes an incentive to rush to the doctor.